BenoitGauthier/monitor/README.md

 	init()			will be called when object is initialy created collect()		will be called at every interval, collection of data must be done here.
+	close()			will be called when client is closed

 Configuration
 =============